Brevidentavis

-Brevidentavis (meaning "short-toothed bird") is a genus of ornithuromorph bird from the Early Cretaceous (Aptian) Xiagou Formation of Gansu Province, China.
+Brevidentavis (meaning "short-toothed bird") is a genus of ornithuromorph dinosaurs from the Early Cretaceous (Aptian) Xiagou Formation of Gansu Province, China.
 The genus contains a single species, Brevidentavis zhangi, known from a specimen including a partial skull and cervical vertebrae.
 The Brevidentavis holotype shows unusually blunt teeth in its lower jaw, which the describing authors suggest may indicate a specialized diet.
 Its dentition shows similarities with those of hesperornitheans, and indeed it may be an early member of that group.